If you have income that isn't subject to withholding taxes, then you probably should be paying estimated taxes.

 The four estimated tax payments are generally due each year on the 15th of April, June, September and January.
 But if that date falls on a weekend or federal holiday, the 1040-ES filing deadline is pushed to the following business day.

-There are several such deadline changes in 2012.
+There are a couple of such deadline changes in 2013.

-The June 15 estimated tax due date is fine, but in September, the 15th is a Saturday, meaning that 1040-ES will be due on Monday, Sept.
-17.
+The June estimated tax due date is Monday, June 17 because the 15th is Saturday.
+Similarly, Sept.
+15 is a Sunday, meaning that payment is pushed to Monday, Sept.
+16.

 The IRS prefers you figure the total estimated tax for the entire year, divide it by four and send in equal payments according to the schedule.
 There's a work sheet with the Form 1040-ES package or as part of your tax software to do it.